codes-org/codes/src/network-workloads/README_traces.txt

 model-net LP.
 See example config file in:
 ../src/network-workloads/conf/modelnet-mpi-test-dfly-mul-cores.conf

+The overhead to send a message to the same node can be configured through the self_msg_overhead parameter in the config file (units are nanosecs).
+Its default value is 10 ns.

 14- If running multiple MPI ranks per node with random allocations, the allocation files must also be generated with multiple cores per node.
 See scripts/allocation_gen/README for how to generate allocation files that use